 When we finally have to give in to to the colder Winter months wouldn’t it be reassuring to know that you have a healthily supply of freshly stored vegetables to choose from to gently prepare you for the coldest months.

 Supermarket’s are packed full of fresh vegetables from all over the world and there lies the issue you can never be completely sure on their traceability, how or the way they were grown or more importantly how they were treated prior to packaging.
-Homegrown is definitely best, and as local communities quickly come to realise this and start growing in their own plot, back yard or even containers, imagine how much greener and environmentally friendly our surroundings will be!
+Homegrown is definitely best, and as local communities quickly come to realize this and start growing in their own plot, back yard or even containers, imagine how much greener and environmentally friendly our surroundings will be!

-So if your not all ready growing your own, herbs, vegetables or fruit there really is no excuse even a terrace or a balcony can house a small fruit tree, a window ledge can have a window box filled with aromatic herbs for you to use fresh or dry for later on the year. growing your own produce is very rewarding, helps reduce depression is a great topic to sure with neighbours and friends and best of all with a little time and patience can make you, your family healthier, wealthier and wiser.
+So if your not all ready growing your own, herbs, vegetables or fruit there really is no excuse even a terrace or a balcony can house a small fruit tree, a window ledge can have a window box filled with aromatic herbs for you to use fresh or dry for later on the year. growing your own produce is very rewarding, helps reduce depression is a great topic to sure with neighbors and friends and best of all with a little time and patience can make you, your family healthier, wealthier and wiser.

 Types of vegetables for storage